dhjerresen/bds_2026_m4_a2/README.md

 ## 🧱 Part A - Baseline (Frozen PatentSBERTa)

-We extracted frozen embeddings from:
+I extracted frozen embeddings from:
 - `AI-Growth-Lab/PatentSBERTa`

 Then trained a Logistic Regression classifier.